gatsbyjs/gatsby/docs/docs/recipes.md

 Some notable files and their definitions:

 - `gatsby-config.js` — configure options for a Gatsby site, with metadata for project title, description, plugins, etc.
-- `gatsby-node.js` — implement Gatsby’s Node.js APIs to customize and extend default settings affecting the build process
+- `gatsby-node.js` — implement Gatsby's Node.js APIs to customize and extend default settings affecting the build process
-- `gatsby-browser.js` — customize and extend default settings affecting the browser, using Gatsby’s browser APIs
+- `gatsby-browser.js` — customize and extend default settings affecting the browser, using Gatsby's browser APIs
-- `gatsby-ssr.js` — use Gatsby’s server-side rendering APIs to customize default settings affecting server-side rendering
+- `gatsby-ssr.js` — use Gatsby's server-side rendering APIs to customize default settings affecting server-side rendering

 #### Additional resources